sarisabban/Pose/README.md

 ## What is Pose?

-Pose constructs a data structure for a protein molecule that contains all relevant information defining a polypeptide.
+Pose constructs a data structure for a protein or a nucleic acid molecule that contains all relevant information defining a polymer.
 Primary information includes the XYZ cartesian coordinates of each atom, the identity and charge of each atom, and the bond graph of the entire molecule.
 Secondary information includes the FASTA sequence, radius of gyration, potential energy, and the secondary structure assignment for each residue.

-Using this data structure, Pose can build and manipulate polypeptides: construct any polypeptide from sequence, move torsion and rotamer angles, mutate residues, and measure bond lengths and angles.
+Using this data structure, Pose can build and manipulate polypeptides and nucleic acids: construct any polypeptide or nucleic acid from sequence, move torsion and rotamer angles, mutate residues, and measure bond lengths and angles.
 It is designed as a substrate for higher-level protocols such as simulated annealing, molecular dynamics, and machine learning-based protein design.

 **Key features:**
 - Zero external dependencies beyond NumPy
 - 26 amino acids supported by default (20 canonical + 6 non-canonical: LYX, MSE, PYL, SEC, TRF, TSO), can be extended to 100+
 - Support for both L-amino acids and D-amino acids (mixed sequences fully supported)
+- 5 DNA and RNA canonical nucleotides
-- Full bond graph with partial charges, torsion angles (PHI, PSI, OMEGA, CHI)
+- Full bond graph with partial charges
+- Measure and rotate protein dihedral angles (φ/ψ/ω/χ)
+- Measure and rotate nucleic acids dihedral angles (α/β/γ/δ/ε/ζ/χ)
 - PDB/mmCIF file import and export
 - Zero-based indexing throughout (unlike PDB's one-based convention)